DEFRA/dst-guides/process/pull-request/README.md

 ## Final step

-With the PR having been reviewed by fellow collaborator, and squashed to a single clear commit you as the PR originator can click the *Merge* button in GitHub.
+With code review done, and the commits squashed you as the PR originator can click the *Merge* button in GitHub.

-Then make sure to delete your branch in GitHub afterwards (it provides the option right there after merge so no excuses!)
+Then make sure to delete your branch in GitHub (it provides the option right there after merge so no excuses!)

 ## Exceptions to the rule

-- Technical related items such as refactoring can skip the QA stage, but this must have been confirmed with QA before hand
 - The PR can contain more than one commit, if for example the change requires further explanation that cannot be covered in a single bullet point.
 Each commit must still use the template and rules for commit messages though
-  - Often whilst working on a branch its easier to also apply other fixes or changes unrelated to the thing you're currently working on.
-Avoid this and get into the good habit of opening a new PR for that change, it will pay dividends in the long run